Champion

 when, after all, he stares through one end or the other

-big, small, perhaps microscopic
+big, small, perhaps macroscopic,

-always inconsiderate in black analysis,
+but always inconsiderate in black analysis,

-always selfish, or so, often enough he was told:
+always selfish, or so often enough he was told:

 Blake sold us out Avon, even you, we’ve been sold,